 Montana is undoubtedly a winter wonderland.
 From skiing and snowboarding to snowmobiling and ice fishing, Southwest Montana offers a little bit of everything.
 Often when you mention skiing in Montana, visions of ‘skiing the cold smoke’ play through our minds – the downhill slopes, fresh powder and endless possibilities.
-In Southwest Montana, we have three downhill ski areas: Maverick Mountain, Great Divide, and Discovery Ski Area.
+In Southwest Montana, we have three downhill ski areas: Maverick Mountain, Great Divide, Lost Trail, and Discovery Ski Area.

 While downhill skiing is exhilarating, there is nothing better than Nordic, or cross-country, skiing through Montana’s wide-open spaces.
 And the best part?
 Cross-country skiing is accessible for people of all ski levels.
 Cross-country skiing is a great way to get in some cardio (we’ve got to keep those New Year’s Resolutions) while enjoying all Montana has to offer.
 Check out our guide to Cross County Skiing in Montana.

 New to cross-country skiing?
 Check out these beginner’s videos from the Professional Ski Instructors of America.

 If you are new to the sport and don’t already have cross country ski equipment, these are some of the best places to rent equipment in Southwest Montana!
 Take the rentals for a test run and when you fall in love with the sport, these professionals will be happy to point you in the right direction to make the purchase of your very own skis.
 Make sure you ask about their Nordic Packages if you are looking to go cross country skiing.

 5 East Broadway St, Helena, MT 59601 | 406-443-5360